rcsaquino/obsidian-auto-filename/README.md

 		- Field: accepts number
 		- Interval in milliseconds of how often to rename files while editing.
 Increase if there's performance issues.
 		- Default: 500
+    - Use header as filename
+        - Toggle
+        - Uses the header as filename if the file starts with an H1.
+        - Default: on
+    - YAML Support
+        - Toggle
+        - Enables YAML support.
+        - Default: on
     - Rename All files
         - Button
         - Renames all files on the target folder.